01. History of Asbestos Use

 Asbestos Litigation Against Cleaver-Brooks Company

 Cleaver-Brooks has faced thousands of asbestos-related lawsuits due to its past use of the mineral.
 The first asbestos claim was made against the company in the 1980s, and since then, Cleaver-Brooks has been named in numerous asbestos lawsuits.
+If you believe you or a loved one was exposed, learn how a mesothelioma lawyer can help.

 One such case was filed by Kelly McCormick on behalf of her late husband, Kit McCormick.
 Kit worked on Cleaver-Brooks boilers while serving at McConnell Air Force Base between 1974 and the 1990s.
 During this time, Kit removed the asbestos-containing boilers from the base.
 The jury awarded Kit’s widow $980,000 for her loss.
 Cleaver-Brooks was found 60% liable, the air force base was found 30% liable and Johns-Manville, another source of Kit’s exposure, was found 10% liable.